DWright91/Warehouse-Database-System-FSM-GUI-Java/README.md

 # Warehouse Database System FSM modeled MPIS

-Purpoose: Design and create a warehouse database system that uses a Multi Panel Interactive System (MPIS) modeled using a finite state machine (FSM).
+Purpose: Design and create a warehouse database system that uses a Multi Panel Interactive System (MPIS) modeled using a finite state machine (FSM).

 1. The system has three kinds of users: manager, salesclerk, and client.
 The first panel will ask what kind of user is accessing the system - manager, salesperson or client, and also ask for a